 There are some schools are known from early in the period (Withrington 1986), and later school provision has been covered in a number of local studies (Lawson 1975; Mowat 1981, 122ff; Bangor-Jones 2000a).
 This information remains to be brought together, with attention being paid towards the different types of schools; Gaelic, church schools, SSPCK schools, grammar schools, side schools etc. Old schools are dotted throughout the Highlands, most from the 19th century or later (Gifford 1992, 66–67).

 Some banks are grandiose, including the Greek revival Caledonian Bank in Inverness (MHG15526), now (as of 2020) a bar.
 Many late 18th-century and later hotels are also grand affairs (Gifford 1992, 69); some are converted castles or hunting lodges, but some are purpose built as at Strathpeffer.

 Civic buildings include tollbooths (for housing taxes and prisoners), town halls, courthouses (many made redundant in the last decades), post offices (again many made redundant in recent years) and a prison in Inverness (Gifford 1992, 65ff; RCAHMS 1996).
-Although libraries are now part of local authority provision, many in the Highlands were funded by Andrew Carnegie who owned Skibo estate in Sutherland.
+Although libraries are now part of the local authority provision, many in the Highlands were funded by Andrew Carnegie who owned Skibo estate in Sutherland.

-Some aspects of urban infrastructure also have archaeological imprint, such as public water supply and sewage (MacAskill nd), electricity substations, gasworks and telephone exchanges.
+Some aspects of urban infrastructure also have archaeological imprint, such as the public water supply and sewage (MacAskill nd), electricity substations, gasworks and telephone exchanges.
 All required supplies when building, providing evidence of local and long-distance networks.
 Few have seen much other attention.